Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Exercise Needs

-Staffies are a couch potato kind of dog.
-While they absolutely love running around and playing, they prefer winding down with their humans, perfectly content to chill on the couch.
-On average, these dogs require around one hour of exercise per day.
+Staffies love running around and playing, but they also enjoy relaxing with their owners on the couch.
+On average, they require around one hour of daily exercise.

 staffordshire bull terrier dog getting a head massage